Wanted: 770 ECB banking supervisors within a year

 There are no national quotas and the vacancies will be posted over the next couple of months.
 However, the ECB has started hiring from the top, advertising first for the head of the new body's supervisory board and senior managers.

-Applications for the top job closed on Monday with the head of the French national supervisor, Daniele Nouy, the favourite.
+Applications for the top job closed on Monday with the head of the French national supervisor, Daniele Nouy, the favorite.

 Many hurdles remain.
 But staff like Esther Wehmeier - a 38-year-old graduate of the Bundesbank university who supervised big international banks at the German central bank before moving to the SSM project in April, are optimistic.